RectiFlex/Rectiflex/README.md

 ### Hi there 👋

-I'm RectiFlex, a passionate developer with a love for coding and open-source contributions.
+I'm RectiFlex, a full-stack developer with a love for coding and open-source contributions.

 - 🔭 I’m currently working on BlockFix SAAS & Verix Token.
 - 🌱 I’m currently building with Solidity.